-Operator: Thank you for holding, and welcome to the Taubman Centers First Quarter 2013 Earnings Conference.
+Operator: Thank you for holding, and welcome to the Taubman Centers' Second Quarter 2013 Earnings Conference.
 The call will begin with prepared remarks and then we will open the lines to questions.
-On the call today will be Robert Taubman, Taubman Centers' Chairman, President and Chief Executive Officer; Lisa Payne, Vice Chairman and Chief Financial Officer, and Barbara Baker, Vice President Corporate Affairs and Investor Relations.
+On the call today will be Robert Taubman, Taubman Centers' Chairman, President and Chief Executive Officer; Lisa Payne, Vice Chairman and Chief Financial Officer, and Barbara Baker, Vice President, Corporate Affairs and Investor Relations.

 Now, I will turn the call over to Barbara for opening remarks.

-Barbara Baker - VP, IR: Thank you, operator, and welcome everyone to our first quarter conference call.
-Yesterday we released our first quarter and year end results and our supplemental information package.
-Both are available on our website www.taubman.com.
+Barbara Baker - Vice President, Corporate Affairs & Investor Relations: Thank you, Lacy, and welcome everyone to our second quarter conference call.
+Yesterday, we released our second quarter results and our supplemental information package.
+Both are available on our website www.taubman.com

 Now, let me turn the call over to Bobby.